A runaway pet zebra has been captured in Tennessee

 The zebra quickly became the subject of internet memes.
 One fake posting showed Ed dining at a Waffle House, a southern staple.
 Others had him visiting other Tennessee cities or panhandling on the side of the road.

-The pursuit of Ed came a month after a runway kangaroo shut down a section of Alabama interstate.
+The pursuit of Ed came a month after a runaway kangaroo shut down a section of Alabama interstate.